AndrewJBateman/ionic-angular-news-app/README.md

 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 Shows time as '... ago'.

 * **Favourites page:** articles listed in reverse date-time order that have been saved by clicking on the favourites icon on the news-detail page.
+**TODO:** Includes popover that will let user delete all list items.
-Sliding from the right deletes the favourite.
+**TODO:** Sliding from the right deletes the favourite.
 **TODO:** prevent storage of duplicate articles.
 Add 'delete all' button at top. lhs sliding delete is not working.

 * **About page** Includes popover with links to Author Website, Github Repo and a Contact Page.
 Unsplash image with author credit also shown.
-**TODO** add contact page, add my thumbnail image.
+**TODO:** add contact page, add my thumbnail image.

 * **Search page** add or remove Search page.